COVID-19 Campus Resources

 Key Campus Requirements

-Everyone is REQUIRED to wear a face covering over their nose and mouth while in lobby and elevators as well as in all clinical spaces.
-Unvaccinated individuals are REQUIRED to properly wear a mask cover their nose and mouth for the duration of the time they are in the building.
+Everyone is REQUIRED to wear a face covering over their nose and mouth while in public spaces such as the lobby, elevators, classrooms, and labs as well as in all clinical spaces regardless of vaccination status.
+Unvaccinated individuals are REQUIRED to properly wear a mask covering their nose and mouth for the duration of the time they are in the building and maintain social distancing if possible.

 Remain off campus if symptomatic or feeling ill.